 Mississippi erases some restrictions on absentee voting help for people with disabilities

-Mississippi is revising the restrictions it set last year on absentee ballot assistance to voters who have disabilities or cannot read or write
+State set restrictions last year on assistance to voters who have disabilities.

 JACKSON, Miss. -- Mississippi is revising the restrictions it put in place last year on who can provide absentee voting assistance to people who have disabilities or cannot read or write — restrictions that were blocked by a federal judge before ultimately being altered by lawmakers.